rmortes/flutter-share/README.md

 🚂 Choo-choo!
 Here comes Null Safety ready code!

+All of this is (for now, at least) untested.
+I'm also aware that the intent-receiving part of the module is partially broken.
+If you came here because of that feature, [receive_sharing_intent](https://pub.dev/packages/receive_sharing_intent) works wonders

 A Flutter plugin to share content from your Flutter app via the platform's share dialog and receive shares from other apps on the platform (currently only on Android).

 Wraps the ACTION_SEND Intent, and ACTION_SEND + ACTION_SEND_MULTIPLE IntentReceiver on Android